OpenEvalProject/evals/manuscripts/elife-39383/v2/manuscript.md

 ## Abstract

-10.7554/eLife.39383.001 Fast inhibitory neurotransmission in the mammalian nervous system is largely mediated by GABA A receptors, chloride-selective members of the superfamily of pentameric Cys-loop receptors.
-Native GABA A receptors are heteromeric assemblies sensitive to many important drugs, from sedatives to anesthetics and anticonvulsant agents, with mutant forms of GABA A receptors implicated in multiple neurological diseases.
-Despite the profound importance of heteromeric GABA A receptors in neuroscience and medicine, they have proven recalcitrant to structure determination.
-Here we present the structure of a tri-heteromeric α1β1γ2S EM GABA A receptor in complex with GABA, determined by single particle cryo-EM at 3.1–3.8 Å resolution, elucidating molecular principles of receptor assembly and agonist binding.
+Fast inhibitory neurotransmission in the mammalian nervous system is largely mediated by GABAA receptors, chloride-selective members of the superfamily of pentameric Cys-loop receptors.
+Native GABAA receptors are heteromeric assemblies sensitive to many important drugs, from sedatives to anesthetics and anticonvulsant agents, with mutant forms of GABAA receptors implicated in multiple neurological diseases.
+Despite the profound importance of heteromeric GABAA receptors in neuroscience and medicine, they have proven recalcitrant to structure determination.
+Here we present the structure of a tri-heteromeric α1β1γ2SEM GABAA receptor in complex with GABA, determined by single particle cryo-EM at 3.1–3.8 Å resolution, elucidating molecular principles of receptor assembly and agonist binding.
 Remarkable N-linked glycosylation on the α1 subunit occludes the extracellular vestibule of the ion channel and is poised to modulate receptor assembly and perhaps ion channel gating.
-Our work provides a pathway to structural studies of heteromeric GABA A receptors and a framework for rational design of novel therapeutic agents.
+Our work provides a pathway to structural studies of heteromeric GABAA receptors and a framework for rational design of novel therapeutic agents.

 ## Introduction